-Enterprise risk management (ERM) is not new to WFP; the organization's enterprise risk management policy was first introduced in 20052 and updated in 2015.3 Subsequently, WFP also updated its internal control framework, recognizing that key aspects such as its risk management philosophy, objective setting, risk appetite and risk tolerance were governed through the 2015 policy.
+Enterprise risk management (ERM) is not new to WFP.
+The organization's ERM policy was first introduced in 20052 and updated in 2015.3 Subsequently, WFP also updated its internal control framework, recognizing that key aspects such as its risk management philosophy, objective setting, risk appetite and risk tolerance were governed through the 2015 policy.